Heinkel He 177 Greif: Engines

-Surface evaporation cooling
+Surface evaporation cooling vs. conventional annular radiators

 For aerodynamic cleanliness, Günter intended to dispense with the usual system of drag-producing engine radiators and planned on using a surface evaporative cooling system instead.
 Such surface cooling, in the form of simpler surface radiators, had been used on British high-speed racing seaplanes as early as 1929.
 This sort of system was pioneered on the eight examples built of the Heinkel He 119 high-speed reconnaissance aircraft prototype series, already flying with the twin-crankcase DB 606 "power system" engine with success from the beginning, and was also intended for use on the He 100 high-speed fighter prototypes.
 The coolant water is pressurized, raising its boiling point, in this case to about 110 °C (230 °F).
 As the superheated water leaves the engine it enters an expansion area where the pressure drops and the water flashes to steam.
 The steam is then cooled by running it in pipes along the outer skin of the fuselage and wings.
 Before the design of the He 177 was finalized, it was clear that such a system would be incapable of dealing with the vast amount of heat generated by each of the twinned DB 601-based powerplants, forcing the abandonment of the idea of using evaporative cooling systems, in favour of conventional annular radiators fitted directly behind each propeller.
 These resembled, but were larger in capacity, than those fitted to the Junkers Ju 88 A bomber, and added to the He 177's weight and drag.